jishal919/Search-Engine/README.md

 # Search-Engine
-Search-engine is developed by Jishal , and it's still under construction
+Search-engine developed by Jishal , and it's still under construction